Skip to main contentSkip to navigationSkip to footer

 RBA's Current Outlook

 The RBA Board remains focused on delivering price stability and full employment.
-The Board noted that capacity pressures are slightly greater than previously assessed, with unemployment lower than expected and the Middle East conflict driving sharply higher fuel prices.
-The Board will continue to monitor economic data and adjust policy as needed to bring inflation back to target.
+The Board assessed that inflation is likely to remain above target for some time, with heightened uncertainty around domestic activity, inflation and global market conditions.
+It will continue to monitor economic data and adjust policy as needed to bring inflation back to target.

 Managing Higher Rates